-- The supply air must be delivered to the heated space by duct(s) secured to the furnace or coil box casing, running full size and without interruption. - To attach the supply air duct to upflow & horizontal furnaces, bend the flanges on the furnace upward 90° with wide duct pliers.
-See Figure 26 (page 27) for furnace flange locations.
+- The supply air must be delivered to the heated space by duct(s) secured to the furnace or coil box casing, running full size and without interruption. - To attach the supply air duct, bend the flanges on the furnace upward 90° with wide duct pliers.
+See Figure 23 (page 26) for furnace flange locations.
 NOTE: If system installation includes AC coil casing, bend the flanges on the coil casing upward 90° before attaching the supply air duct. - Position the supply air ductwork onto the furnace ensuring even alignment of furnace air opening and supply air duct.
 NOTE: The ductwork must have an opening equal to that of the supply air opening of the furnace.
-See Figure 26 for supply air opening size.
+See Figure 23 for supply air opening size.